biocorecrg/RNAseq_course_2019/docs/repositories.md

 fastq-dump --gzip --origfmt --split-files SRR-IDENTIFIER
 ```

-To download all samples for a specific GEO experiment, use the SRA study identifier (e.g., for the GEO experiemnt considered above, it is SRP185848) and follow the steps:
+To download all samples for a specific GEO experiment, use the SRA study identifier (e.g., for the GEO experiment considered above, it is SRP185848) and follow the steps:
 * First, download a list of SRR identifiers for all samples in the study by going to [the NCBI SRA page for this study](https://www.ncbi.nlm.nih.gov/sra?LinkName=bioproject_sra_all&from_uid=522280) and clicking on the right top "Send" --> "File" --> "Accession List" --> "Save to file".
 That will give you the text file with all SRR identifiers for this study; save it for example to the file "sra_ids.txt".
 * Second, run the following command: